hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ![](https://gitter.ems.host/_matrix/media/v3/download/gitter.im/a74b9c4f0698ba679e66b505d2ee27e03482b156)

 [10:57:34](#JseHNPzPH9t1ha9eU4OF1RKJLt_PW3jYGnW2j1ym1M0) <pekr (Petr Krenzelok) (@pekr:matrix.org)>:
-Looks like a ZX Spectrum screen loading data Ì†ΩÌπÇ
+Looks like a ZX Spectrum screen loading data üôÇ

 [11:20:21](#fHcGccPaQ3nPL_7khG7KBjh3HoIB93PbmqmLbvSQ1g8) <GiuseppeChillemi (GiuseppeChillemi)>:
 If TUI can text intefaces like these via telnet, .
 Just lets advertise this on this [Reddit group](https://www.reddit.com/r/bbs/) and other sites and the voice will sphread.
 Just to understand how the passion is reburning, here is a [list with over 2.000 online BBSes](https://www.ipingthereforeiam.com/bbs/?step=location&all=0), here is [another more graphical one](https://www.telnetbbsguide.com/bbs/list/detail/).
 And at the end an [nice blog](https://bytecellar.com/bbsing/) full of links about the topic!